-2. TANK INSTALLATION:

-Lift the station using only the methods described on page 9, "Lifting Instructions".
-The tank is supplied with a standard grommet for connecting the 4" DWV (4.50" outside Dia.) incoming sewer drain.
+2. TANK INSTALLATION: The tank is supplied with a standard grommet for connecting the 4" DWV (4.50" outside Dia.) incoming sewer drain.
 Other inlet types and sizes are optional (caution 4" DR-35 pipe is of smaller diameter and won't create a water tight joint with the standard grommet).
 Please confirm that you have the correct inlet before continuing.
 If a concrete ballast is attached to the tank lift only by the lifting eyes, (rebar) embedded in the concrete.
 Do not drop, roll, or lay tank on its side.
 This will damage the unit and void the warranty.

-• If the tank has no accessway (Fig. 1b): (Indoor Installation): The pump may be installed on or in the basement floor (see fig. 1b).
+If the tank has no

+accessway (Fig. 1b): (Indoor Installation) The pump may be installed on or in the basement floor (Fig. 1b).
 If the tank is to be set on the floor it must be a flat and level bearing surface.
-If the tank is to go into the basement floor, it must be anchored to prevent unit from floating due to high ground water (see Chart 1, page 12 for weight).
+If the tank is to go into the basement floor, it must be anchored to prevent unit from floating due to high ground water (see Charts 1 and 2, pages 12 and 16 for weight).